EXPLAINER: Who is leading the crackdown on Iran’s protests?

 “There are different strategies.
 Of course the more visible is the violent one,” said Sanam Vakil, an Iran expert at the Chatham House think tank in London.

-When protests break out, black-clad Basijis ride in on motorcycles, sometimes charging directly into the demonstrators in order to disperse them.
+When protests break out, Basijis wearing black or commando fatigues ride in on motorcycles, sometimes charging directly into the demonstrators in order to disperse them.
 They operate alongside the regular police and Iran’s Revolutionary Guard, who are also taking part in the crackdown.

 “They have been chasing, clubbing, shooting protesters, trying to round them up, beat them up, throw them into vans to take them to detention centers where protesters are roughed up and pressured,” Vakil said.